qxqxia/ft_irc/README.md

   - 6679 = an alternative port for SSL connections
 - `[*, 1024]` = "well-known ports" reserved for specific services or applications

+### About user
+- anonymous!anonymous@anonymous
+- eg. `john!johndoe@example.com`
+  - The 1st "anonymous" refers to the user's nickname
+  - The 2nd "anonymous" refers to the username
+  - The 3rd "anonymous" refers to the hostname